DMW2151/symmetrical-winter/readme.md

 - A AWS S3 BUCKET named `${user}-chef`, this bucket is used as a Terraform backend and for sharing some configuration files throughout the system setup.

+- An SSH key named `public-jump-1` on your account (regrettably, it is a common key for all instances in this demo); this is clearly something to tighten-down for a proper deployment.

 - Excludes hardening + (a lot) of security precautions to take, some of the more restrictive hardening suggestions work against this deployment's Jupyter NB assumptions, I would need to do a significant amount of additional development to harden the ASG nodes appropriately.

 ## TODO/Extras